FAQs on How to Claim a Pension from Abroad

 Some pension providers do not remind their customers separately to return the form.
 Instead, they expect you to send it to them each year on your own initiative.

 Another reason why your pension payments have stopped may be that you were getting a fixed-term pension.
-If you were getting a disability pension, the pension payments may be stopped because you have reached the retirement age in that country and you have not yet applied for or got a pension decision on your old-age pension from that country.
+If you were getting a disability pension, the pension payments may be stopped because you have reached the retirement age in that country and you have not yet claimed for or got a pension decision on your old-age pension from that country.

 In your case, the pension from Estonia has stopped most likely because Estonian pension providers stop paying out pensions as of 1 April if they have not received the certificate of life by 1 March.